KJCats/My-Notes/3 - Zettelkasten/How to make learning fun.md

 If we can link Information with Connections we already made, our Brain sees it as Relevant.
 Actively try to find Connections to other Information or Topics.

+- Why do I need to know this?
+- Why is it being teached?
+-

 ## 5.

 ## 6.